MehmoodSheikh/BREAKING-INTO-WEB3---WORKSHOP-HOSTED-BY-DROX/README.md

 Scripts are provided to deploy smart contracts on Ethereum networks:
 - **deploy_with_ethers.ts**: Deploys contracts using the `ethers.js` library.
 - **deploy_with_web3.ts**: Deploys contracts using the `web3.js` library.

-### Customization
-To deploy a different contract, update the contract name and any required constructor arguments in the respective script.

 ## Tests